 Updated 29 May.
 In line with government guidance, our palaces remain closed.
 We are working on detailed plans to safely re-open our sites, starting with our outdoor spaces.
 Thank you for your patience.
 Read our statement

-Digital missions are character-led adventures that encourage Key Stage 2 students to discover historic spaces while solving challenges on an iPad.
+Digital missions are character-led adventures that encourage Key Stage 2 students to discover historic spaces while solving challenges on a tablet.

 Students become 'Time Explorers' and use the palace as a primary source of evidence to find the answers to interactive puzzles as they navigate the rooms and buildings.
 Working in pairs, they develop their perspective and judgement of the past by exploring particular spaces and stories in more detail.

 Every digital mission is supported by a teacher toolkit of videos, lesson ideas and activities to use in the classroom before and after a visit.